codio/knowledge/source/instructors/admin/organization/add-remove-org-owners.rst

 Remove owners
 -------------
-You can remove owners from your organization but keep in mind that you must always have at least one owner.
+You can remove a user from the Owners group in your organization, but keep in mind that you must always have at least one Owner.
+Removing a user from the Owners group does not remove them from the organization, but rather removes them from the **Owner** role.
 Follow these steps to remove a user from the Owners group:

 1. Click your profile icon in the lower left corner of the screen.